What Color is Your Privlege?

 by F. I. Goldhaber

-The November 15, 2017 Placeholder Magazine -- a fiercely independent critical voice covering contemporary arts, culture, and literature -- features Lessons from Martin Niemöller, Hate Speech ≠ Free Speech, and Braving a Hostile World.
+The November 15, 2017 Placeholder Magazine — a fiercely independent critical voice covering contemporary arts, culture, and literature — featured Lessons from Martin Niemöller, Hate Speech ≠ Free Speech, and Braving a Hostile World.
+Also available in What Color is Your Privilege?.

 by F. I. Goldhaber